Tourmaline: Nedforum (part four)

 “Not a thing.”

-In the prison conference room Palma, sarcastic, had prodded him to rejoin his mother.
-In Mrs. Leonhardt’s house, nothing so far had emerged of value to the cause.
-The package Palma spoke of Anton’s carrying for her hadn’t appeared; Herward had, asking for the ring returned.
+In the prison conference room Palma, sarcastic, had prodded him.
+Go home to your mother.
+In Mrs. Leonhardt’s house, nothing had emerged of value to the cause.
+The package Palma said he might carry hadn’t appeared.
+Herward had, asking for the ring returned.

 He slid the ring on.